About this listing

 Preference will be give to guest inquiries that:

 1. confirm that all guests like dogs (mandatory)

-2. understand that my check-in time is usually 4PM and check out is always before 10AM.
+2. understand that my check-in time is 4-5PM and check out is always before 10AM.
 Although I can be flexible, I prefer guests who understand that I am often not home and can only arrange a welcome at a mutually convenient time for both you and your possible companion at the same time.
 Thus the check in or check out time may not be exactly those above if another time is more mutually convenient.

 3. confirm they don't smoke